vskogstad/100_days_of_gpu/README.md

 Day 1: Read first chapter of "Programming Massively Parallel Processors".
-Simple vector addition in cuda. vector_add on leetgpu, then repeated on colab with memory management.
+Simple vector addition in cuda on leetgpu, then repeated on colab with memory management.